 Dr. Dadpay has developed MBA programs in Human Resource Leadership and Sports & Entertainment Management, as well as courses on environmental economics and the economics of entrepreneurship and innovation.
-He enjoys teaching a variety of courses, including microeconomics, labor economics, industrial organization, managerial economics and business statistics.
-As an applied economist, his work experience includes working as an analytics consultant and an academician.
+He enjoys teaching a variety of courses, including microeconomics, labor economics, industrial organization, managerial economics, and business statistics.
+As an applied economist, his work experience combines working as an academician, researcher, consultant, and media contributor.

 Previous to joining The Bill Munday School of Business at St. Edward’s University, Ali Dadpay worked at the College of Business at Clayton State University in Morrow, Georgia, where he served as the Director of Center for Research in Economic Sustainability & Trends (CREST) and Assistant Dean and MBA Director.
 He also has been a research scientist with the State University of New York Research Foundation and a consultant with Eurasia Foundation.
-He is an active researcher, and his articles on mixed oligopoly theories and applications have appeared in Eastern Economic Journal, Applied Economics Quarterly and Australian Economic Papers.
+He is an active researcher, and his articles on mixed oligopoly theories and applications have appeared in Eastern Economic Journal, Applied Economics Quarterly, and Australian Economic Papers.
 He has also studied information content based search criteria for generalized distribution families.
-A paper based on this study has been published by the Journal of Econometrics.
+A paper based on this study has been published by the Journal of Econometrics and an application developed for modeling air traffic delays appeared in the Journal of Air Transport Management.
 Ali participates regularly in academic gatherings and associations where he presents his research findings.
 He is a member of the American Economic Association, Southern Economic Association, Industrial Organization Society, Academy of International Business and Middle East Economic Association.
 He writes actively for the media and has appeared in print in outlets such as the New York Times, Financial Tribune Daily, Christian Science Monitor and Global Monitor.
 His business experience includes working as an analytics consultant for Rapp Collins Marketing Worldwide and Marketing Analytics (now part of Nielsen), as well as a consultant for the World Bank.
 He also served in the Office of Aviation Information in the Department of Transportation where he worked on finalizing data reports and Air Transport Price Index.

 I thrive to be an entrepreneur-educator, developing student-centered programs to teach skills needed to succeed in the global economy.
 Thus, I follow the market trends closely to observe and to understand the evolution of business world.